 The single best way to prevent seasonal flu is to get a flu shot each year.
 Flu season usually starts in October.
 Follow good health habits.
-Cover your cough and wash your hands often.
+Cover your mouth and nose when you cough and wash your hands often.
 This can help stop the spread of germs and prevent illnesses like the flu.

-Avoid close contact.
+- Avoid close contact.

 Avoid close contact with people who are sick.
-This will help protect you from getting sick too.

-- Stay home when you are sick.
+This will help protect you from getting sick too. - Stay home when you are sick.